kylehovey/firewatch-obsidian/firewatches/Thompson Peak.md

 ---
-location: [40.26138888888889, -120.55805555555555]
+location: [37.99916666666667, -120.06888888888888]
-tag: firewatch
+tags: [destroyed]
 ---

+# Overview

-[Thompson Peak](http://www.peakbagging.com/CALookoutPhotos/ThompsonPk.html) sits at 7793', is located in [[Plumas County]] and was constructed in 1972.
-It is located in the Plumas national forest.
-It can be found on the Janesville USGS topo map.
+[Thompson Peak (LO site)](http://www.peakbagging.com/CALookoutPhotos/Thompson.html) sits at 5294', is located in [[Tuolumne County]] and was constructed in 1979.
+It is located in the Stanislaus national forest.
+It can be found on the Duckwall Mtn USGS topo map.